-1.3.6.2 PKI Sponsor
+1.3.7.2 PKI Sponsor

 A PKI Sponsor fills the role of a Subscriber for non-human system components and organizations that are named as public key certificate subjects.
-The PKI Sponsor works with the CMAs and, when appropriate, their Trusted Agents, to register components (routers, firewalls, etc.) in accordance with Section 3.2.3.3, and is responsible for meeting the obligations of Subscribers as defined throughout this document.
+The PKI Sponsor works with the CMAs and, when appropriate, their Trusted Agents, to register components (e.g., routers, firewalls) in accordance with Section 3.2.3.3, and is responsible for meeting the obligations of Subscribers as defined throughout this document.
 PKI Sponsor is not considered a trusted role.